albertovth/football_predictor/docs/METHODS.md

 # Current national-team ranking method

-Status: authoritative for the validated Stage 3 ranking published on 2026-07-18.
+Status: authoritative for the validated full 2021-to-Stage-3 replay published on 2026-07-18.
 For operational commands for the next update, use `docs/STAGE4_UPDATE_GUIDE.md`.

 ## Pipeline history

 - Stage 1 started from the May 2021 FiveThirtyEight international SPI prior and processed matches from 2021-05-26 through 2025-05-26.
-- Stage 2 used the Stage 1 result as its prior and processed matches from 2025-05-27 through 2026-01-26.
+- Stage 2 used the replayed Stage 1 result as its prior, processed matches from 2025-05-27 through 2026-01-26, and pooled prior and new relative xG/xGA by rolling team-appearance evidence before simulation.
-- Stage 3 used the then-current 206-team application `ranking_final.csv` as its
-  prior and processed new matches from 2026-01-27.
+- Stage 3 used that replayed 206-team Stage 2 result, processed matches from
+  2026-01-27, and applied the same evidence pooling.
 The last eligible completed match in the frozen source was 2026-07-15.

-The Stage 3 prior was the ranking beginning Spain, England, and France.
-It was not the older file named `spi_global_rankings_intl_26_5_2025.csv`.
+This is a full sequential replay from the May 2021 starting prior, not one single formula applied to every match.
+Each stage recalculates its raw window;
+the later handoffs combine prior and new relative xG/xGA by evidence.

 ## Authoritative code